 14.9.
-Because the pupil-teacher ratio is an important aspect to an effective educational program, the parties agree to review class sizes.
-In grades K - 6/ self contained classrooms where class size exceeds thirty (30) students, the teacher will be paid \$4.00 per student per day excluding physical education, band, music and elementary art.
+Because the pupil-teacher ratio is an important aspect to an effective Educational program, the parties agree to review class sizes.
+In grades K - 6/ self contained classrooms where class size enrollment exceeds thirty-two (32) students,the teacher will be paid \$4.00 per student over 32.
+The \$4.00 per student will be daily (not based on student attendance).
+The \$4.00 per student will be discontinued when class numbers drop below 32, due to students no longer enrolled at North Huron or a permanent drop - excluding physical education, band, music and elementary art.
 Less than a full day will be prorated.
 In grades 7 - 12 the parties agree that the class size should meet the following standards: